We have clients who take the opportunity to shoot quick client testimonials on their smartphones or compact cameras, and send them to us for editing.

 6. TURN IT ON AND LEAVE IT RUNNING

-Stopping and starting shakes the camera, makes you miss good takes, and wastes time during the shoot.
+Stopping and starting shakes the camera, moves it from a carefully set up shooting position, makes you miss good takes, and wastes time during the shoot.

 Memory is cheap, so:

-- Put a fast 16GB (or bigger) memory card in your phone – it will hold hours of HD video
+- Put a fast 32GB (or bigger) memory card in your phone – it will hold hours of HD video

 - Set your phone to record to the memory card rather than to its internal memory